carolineledbetter/Sample_Code/README.md

 For this class, the datasets can be found on CANVAS.

-You might also be interested in the website for [BIOS6623](https://bios6623-ucd.github.oi).
+You might also be interested in the website for [BIOS6623](https://bios6623-ucd.github.io).

+This is the repository of Caroline Ledbetter.
+To change this file, I pulled the repo and edited it locally.
+Also, I changed my system preferences so markdown files open with text editor instead of Xcode.
+I then pushed it back to github and made comments about my changes.